chdsbd/kodiak/docs/docs/recipes.md

 Kodiak can help us here by automatically adding an approval to all Dependabot PRs, which will allow Dependabot PRs to be automatically merged without human intervention.

+If you use Kodiak with `update.always` enabled, we recommend adding Dependabot to the `update.blacklist_usernames` list.
+If a PR by Dependabot gets updated, Dependabot will not update or close the PR when stale.

 > **NOTE:** Remove the `[bot]` suffix from GitHub Bot usernames.
 Instead of `"dependabot-preview[bot]"` use `"dependabot-preview"`.

 ```